Meet Linda, Our Accessory Restoration Expert

-Linda Krasner is the proud owner and jewelry repair specialist of Vintage Repairs by Linda LLC.
+Linda Krasner is the proud owner and handbag & jewelry repair expert of Vintage Repairs by Linda.
 Her passion for collecting vintage pieces began with household and jewelry items.
 She eventually purchased her first antique purse in the 1970s.
 She has been doing this for over 40 years and really loves what she does and has a deep profound passion for it.

 Get to Know Linda